 YMMV: Madame Butterfly

-What an Idiot: People who are less receptive to Butterfly's woobieness (and even some who are) believe that while Pinkerton is a massive ass, Butterfly shouldn't be left off the hook.
+- What an Idiot: People who are less receptive to Butterfly's woobieness (and even some who are) believe that while Pinkerton is a massive ass, Butterfly shouldn't be left off the hook.
 She is given warnings, help offers and/or useful advice by Suzuki, Gorou and even Sharpless... but she refuses all of this and chooses to wait for Pinkerton's return, still blindly believing that he'd come back to her.
-As you can see, it backfires massively on both her and her child, and even if she's NOT responsible for Pinkerton's actions she is responsible for her own.
+As the viewer can see, all of these backfire massively on both her and her child, and even if she's NOT responsible for Pinkerton's actions she is responsible for her own.